 'A meta-analysis published in December 2013 in Biological Psychiatry analyzed 17 studies and found that depressed people tended to have about 14 percent less zinc in their blood than most people do on average, and the deficiency was greater among those with more severe depression.'

 GABA (Gamma Amino Butyric Acid) is one of the body’s most inhibitory neurotransmitters, helping to maintain calm and relaxation - balancing against glutamate (the body’s main excitatory neurotransmitter).
-Excess copper inhibits the conversion of glutamate into GABA, resulting in high glutamate levels; this in turn can lead to symptoms such as impaired speech, high irritability, anxiety, aggressiveness, GI inflammation, and neuronal destruction.
+Excess copper, by way of slowing the thyroid and impairing cellular energy production, inhibits the conversion of glutamate into glutamine and GABA, resulting in high glutamate levels.
+This in turn contributes to copper's excito-toxicity effect along with symptoms such as impaired speech, high irritability, anxiety, aggressiveness, GI inflammation, and neuronal destruction.
 It should be noted that depression has long been associated with deficiencies in serotonin, dopamine, and GABA ...all of which are impaired by excess copper.

 [Consider this information (and copper's link to estrogen and the Pill) in the staggering increase in the rates of depression and use of anti-depressants.
 Anti-depressant usage has increased 65% between 1999 - 2014 , with twice as many women on the medication as men.
 And not surprisingly, the biggest benefit to the medication is the placebo effect.
 Anti-depressants further throw off the body's delicate mineral balance, and certainly do nothing to teach about, address, or rectify the copper connection.]